3MFConsortium/spec_production/3MF Production Extension.md

 These two limitations ensure there is only a single level of "depth" to multi-file model relationships within a package and explicitly prevents complex or circular object references.

-The *modelresolution* element specify the intent of the model:
+The *modelresolution* attribute specifies the intent of the model:

 * *fullres*: the model is a high resolution and it is intended for printing.
-It MUST be only one "fullres" model in the object.
-* *lowres*: the model is low resolution, for example for visualization purposes.
 * *obfuscated*: the intent of the obfuscated model is to provide a modified version of the fullres model by hiding some condidentially sensitive zones.
 An "obfuscated" model MUST fully enclose the shape of the "fullres" version, for example, for packing purposes.
+* *lowres*: the model is low resolution, for example for visualization purposes.

+It defines as well the priority order to select the alternative representation: 1. *fullres* -> 2. *obfuscated* -> 3. *lowres*.
+When two or more alternative representation of the same *modelresolution* are available and the consumer has "access rights" to that object, the priority order is defined by the direct order in the \<alternative> element sequence, and in case none of those is available the fallback representation is the one in the base object itself.

-A printer MUST reject models without a "fullres" representation available for printing.
-For example, if the model file is encrypted the printer MUST be able to decrypt it.
+A production printer MUST reject models with only a "lowres" representation available for printing.
+For example, if the "fullres" model file is encrypted the production printer MUST be able to decrypt it.
+Printing an "obfuscated" MIGHT or MIGHT NOT be accepted, depending on the printing intent.
+For example it MIGHT be accepted for viewing purposes or prototyping, but it MUST be rejected for final production.

 The *modelresolution* specified in the \<alternative> element overrides the optionally specified in the referenced model by the path.